Gonzagadavid/Gonzagadavid/README.md

 - :muscle: I always try to put my knowledge into practice;

-- :chart_with_upwards_trend: I use the repositories on this page to post my personal projects and tutorials;
+- :chart_with_upwards_trend: I use the repositories on this page to post my personal projects;

 - 📫 How to reach me: gonzagadaviddev@gmail.com